 Pathways Adult Residential Treatment is an addiction treatment center located at 307 West Walnut Street in the 98902 zip code in Yakima, WA.

 It is operated by a private non-profit organization.
-Pathways Adult Residential Treatment provides relapse prevention from naltrexone and naltrexone administration.
-Some of the treatment approaches used by Pathways Adult Residential Treatment include trauma counseling, motivational incentives and brief intervention services.
-Pathways Adult Residential Treatment provides residential long term heroin treatment, short-term residential heroin rehab and residential heroin rehab.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis and residential treatment for heroin abuse.
+Pathways Adult Residential Treatment provides naltrexone administration and relapse prevention from naltrexone.
+Some of the treatment approaches used by Pathways Adult Residential Treatment include substance use counseling approach, anger management and CBT.
+Pathways Adult Residential Treatment provides long term heroin rehab, one year inpatient heroin rehab and short-term residential heroin rehab.
+It also provides residential heroin use treatment and inpatient dual diagnosis treatment.

 Here are the full facility listing details on Pathways Adult Residential Treatment in Yakima, WA: